Rita Gorgonowa: Early life

-Emilia Margerita Ilic was either of Serbian or Croatian origin.
+Emilia Margerita Ilic was born on 7 March 1901 in Knin, Dalmatia, Austria-Hungary.
+She was either of Serbian or Croatian origin.
 Her father was a physician, who died when she was three.
 Her mother later remarried.

 At the age of 15, Margerita married a Colonel of the Austro-Hungarian Army, Erwin Gorgon.
-Probably in 1918 she gave birth to a son and settled in Lwow with her husband's family.
+Probably in 1918 she gave birth to a son and settled in Lwów with her husband's family.
 In 1921, Erwin Gorgon left Poland and, in search of work, emigrated to the United States.
 Soon afterwards, Rita was forced by her in-laws to leave their house, as they had wrongly accused her of immoral behaviour.
 Gorgonowa, who was regarded as a very attractive woman, left her son with the in-laws and supported herself by working as a governess.

 Working with the Zaremba family

 In 1924, Gorgonowa became a governess at the house of the 41-year-old architect Henryk Zaremba.
-She lived at his villa in Brzuchowice, located 7 kilometers from Lwow.
+She lived at his villa in Brzuchowice, located 7 kilometers from Lwów.
 Prior to employing Gorgonowa, Zaremba had separated from his wife, who had been confined to an asylum as she suffered from mental problems.
-Zaremba and his ex-wife had two children: a daughter, Elzbieta (Lusia), born in 1914 and a son, Stanislaw, born 1917.
+Zaremba and his ex-wife had two children: a daughter, Elżbieta (Lusia), born in 1914 and a son, Stanislaw, born 1917.

 In addition to her governess duties, Gorgonowa ran the house.
 After about a year, Gorgonowa and Zaremba began an affair which eventually let to daughter Romana's birth in 1928.
 Gorgonowa later claimed that she was hoping to marry the wealthy architect.
 Meanwhile, the close relationship between her father and her governess was noticed by teenage Lusia, who often argued about this with her father.